Nottingham University Business School

 Date: Thursday 17 March 2022

 Abstract: Emission trading schemes (ETS) provides a market mechanism to mitigate carbon emissions and has been introduced in many countries across the world.
 The fundamental idea of an ETS is to make carbon emission costly.
 As a consequence, firms undertaking cross-border expansions may have to take this extra cost into consideration when entering a market with ETS.
-In other words, cross-border Mergers and Aquasitions decisions and also the consequential financial performance may be affected.
+In other words, cross-border Mergers and Acquisitions decisions and also the consequential financial performance may be affected.

 Using a large sample of international firms between 2000 and 2019, we investigate this issue via a Difference-in-Difference (DID) approach.
-Our results show that introducing ETS in host countries lead to significantly less cross-border Mergers and Aquasitions deals and also lower financial performance.
+Our results show that introducing ETS in host countries lead to significantly less cross-border Mergers and Acquisitions deals and also lower financial performance.
 There are also clear evidences of cross-sectoral differences.
-In addition to the cost, we also find evidence that the establishment of carbon market can bring additional uncertainties, which contribute to the negative effects on cross-border Mergers and Aquasitions.
+In addition to the cost, we also find evidence that the establishment of carbon market can bring additional uncertainties, which contribute to the negative effects on cross-border Mergers and Acquisitions.

 Biography: Dayong Zhang is a Professor of Financial Economics at Southwestern University of Finance and Economics, China.
 His research interests cover energy finance, climate finance, banking and finance, and general economic and financial issues in emerging economies.
 He is the principle investigator of over ten research grants from the National Social Science Foundation of China (NSSFC), National Natural Science Foundation of China (NSFC), British Academy, and other sources.